To the Parents Who Feel Guilty for 'Missing' Their Child's Genetic Disease

-As an adult recently diagnosed with Ehlers Danlos syndrome (EDS), I want to write this letter to help alleviate any guilt you may have about your own child who has a rare condition.
+As an adult recently diagnosed with Ehlers-Danlos syndrome (EDS), I want to write this letter to help alleviate any guilt you may have about your own child who has a rare condition.
 I can’t imagine what it feels like when your grown child comes to you to tell you they have a genetic condition that has gone undiagnosed.
-I assume it must feel crushing, to feel that you may have missed the signs and symptoms, but I assure you, you did not fail as a parent.
+I imagine it could feel crushing, to feel that you may have missed the signs and symptoms — but I assure you, you did not fail as a parent.

-Even with an attentive primary care provider, rare diseases, especially complex conditions like Ehlers Danlos syndrome, are often overlooked.
-Each individual symptom of Ehlers Danlos syndrome may be indicative of something else entirely.
+Even with an attentive primary care provider, rare diseases, especially complex conditions like Ehlers-Danlos syndrome, are often overlooked.
+Each individual symptom of EDS may be indicative of something else entirely.
 You may have brought your child to see an orthopedist, a cardiologist, or any other specialist.
-A major fault in our healthcare system is that we are sent to professionals who have their own niche, and they don’t always communicate with each other.
+A major fault in our health care system is that we are sent to professionals who have their own niche, and they don’t always communicate with each other.
 It isn’t always assumed there is one overarching diagnosis to explain the many dissimilar symptoms.

 This does not mean you didn’t fight for your child.
 This means that rare diseases, simply because they are considered rare, aren’t often considered as differential diagnoses.

 It must also be noted that it is often the culmination of these symptoms in a person’s medical records that leads to the diagnosis of a rare disease.
 A child will usually have fewer pages in their medical chart than an adult, simply because an adult has experienced more years on Earth.
 The more symptoms indicative of a rare disease, the more likely it is to be diagnosed.